 Monthly Cash Flow Forecast Model

-With a rolling cash flow forecast, the number of periods in the forecast remains constant (e.g. 12 months, 18 months, etc.).
+With a rolling monthly cash flow forecast, the number of periods in the forecast remains constant (e.g., 12 months, 18 months, etc.).
 The forecast is rolled forward every time there is a month of historical data to input.
 Rolling forecasts work best when key cash flow drivers are modeled explicitly and directly drive forecast cash flow inputs.
-We’ll look at the structure of a robust and flexible cash flow forecast model for a retail store business in the following sections.
+We’ll look at the structure of a robust and flexible monthly cash flow forecast model for a retail store business in the following sections.

 Inputs and Assumptions

 There are a few important points to creating a good input section for a cash flow forecast model:

 Image Source: CFI’s FP&A Monthly Cash Flow Course.

 1. Key cash flow drivers should be modeled explicitly.

-In our example, a retail store business should start with the number of stores it plans to operate each month, then build up from there based on the number of square feet and sales per square foot.
-This will help the business compute their revenue.
+In our example, a retail store business should start with the number of stores it plans to operate each month, then build up from there, based on the number of square feet and sales per square foot.
+This will help the business to compute its revenue.

 2. Inputs should only need to be input once.

 It is important to group all inputs in the assumptions section so users can easily add and modify them.